What is Interferential Current Therapy With Chiropractic Care In San Antonio TX?

 Chiropractic care is a nonsurgical and holistic method of treating musculoskeletal problems.
 For centuries, it has been used to alleviate back pain, neck pain, headaches, joint pain, and other similar conditions.
-One increasingly popular technique within the chiropractic field is Interferential Current Therapy (ICT).
-In this article, we’ll explore what ICT is and how it can help improve your physical health.
+One increasingly popular technique within the chiropractic field is interferential current therapy (ICT).
+In this article, we’ll explore what interferential current therapy in San Antonio TX is and how it can help improve your physical health.

 Chiropractic care uses a type of electrical stimulation called interferential current therapy (ICT).
 This therapy involves placing electrodes on the skin and sending low frequency electric pulses through them.
 These pulses are then modulated with varying frequencies, which helps to reduce pain and inflammation while stimulating healing.

 ICT can help in the treatment of pain, such as sciatica, carpal tunnel and muscle spasms.
 It can increase the oxygenation of tissues and improve circulation in affected areas.
 It causes muscles to contract and relax, improving range of motion.

 Additionally, research has shown that ICT may help promote tissue repair processes as well as nerve regeneration.

 How Does It Work?

 Interferential current therapy works through low-frequency electrical impulses that are administered via electrodes.
 These signals stimulate the underlying tissues and muscles, helping to reduce pain and promote healing.
 The intensity of these currents can be adjusted according to individual patient needs and comfort levels.

 The electric pulses used in this type of treatment help relax tight muscles, increase circulation, decrease inflammation and speed up the body’s natural healing process.
 They also provide relief from muscle aches, joint stiffness and nerve pain.